Hockey: India coach Craig Fulton on Paddy Upton joining the men’s team – ‘It was the perfect fit’

 As part of the post-tournament analysis, then India men’s hockey coach Graham Reid spotted a missing piece in the team’s preparation.
 India, favourites at the FIH Hockey Men’s World Cup held earlier this year, lost in the crossover to New Zealand.
-Reid opined that the extra pressure of being hosts made matches “difficult to process.”
+Reid suggested that the extra pressure of being hosts made matches “difficult to process.”

 He added that the team would benefit from the presence of a mental conditioning coach.